 LOOKUPVALUE– Returns the value for the row that meets all criteria specified by search conditions.

-PATHITEM– This function can be used to return a specific level from a hierarchy returned by a PATH function.
-Here 2 is position & 1 returned integer datatype.
+PATHITEM– This function can be used to retrieve a specific level from a hierarchy returned by a PATH function.
+Here, 2 represents the position, and 1 is the returned integer datatype.

-Now get the name of 3rd level managers from specified path-
+Now retrieve the names of third-level managers from the specified path.

 Level-3 Emp Name = LOOKUPVALUE(EmployeeData[EmpName],EmployeeData[EmpId], PATHITEM(EmployeeData[Path],3 ,1))